|About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 Consistent with the philosophy of the London Clinical Psychology Residency Consortium’s program, we continually strive to meet seven goals for the programme.

 Information on Accreditation

 The London Clinical Psychology Residency Consortium was initially formed by a partnership of the London Health Sciences Centre, St. Joseph’s Health Care (London), Child and Parent Resource Institute (CPRI), and Vanier Children’s Services.
-That residency program had its first cohort of residents begin in 2008 and is accredited as a Doctoral Internship Program in Clinical Psychology by the Canadian Psychological Association.
-The program has recently expanded to include a new partner-ship with the Student Development Centre at Western University, and the first cohort of residents from this new five-member consortium began in September 2012.
-The next accreditation site visit will be in 2014.
+That residency program had its first cohort of residents begin in 2008.
+The program expanded to include a new partnership with the Student Development Centre at Western University, and the first cohort of residents from this new five-member consortium began in September 2012.
+The London Clinical Psychology Residency Consortium is accredited as a Doctoral Internship Program in Clinical Psychology by the Canadian Psychological Association.
+The next accreditation site visit will be in 2021

 Information on accreditation by the Canadian Psychological Association is available by contacting the following office: